Flood Potential: High

-It is expected that high Lake Ontario water levels will persist through May and possibly into June before receding.
-This Flood Watch will be in effect through Wednesday May 31st, 2017.
-Conservation Authority staff will continue to monitor water levels and weather forecasts, and provide updates as necessary.
+This Flood Watch for the shoreline of Lake Ontario within the Ganaraska region will be in effect through Sunday, May 31st, 2020.
+Conservation Authority staff will continue to monitor conditions, and provide updates as necessary.
 Should you have any questions or wish to report flooding, please contact the following GRCA staff at 905-885-8173.

 Note: A Flood Watch is issued as notice that flooding is possible in specific watercourses or municipalities.
 Municipalities, emergency services and individual landowners in flood-prone areas should prepare.